Director of Programming

 Between 2016-2017 Rue co-created and directed The Pigeons Studio and Gallery in Portland, Oregon along with the help from its 15 volunteers.
 This space curated 10 art shows, multiple workshops and consigned over 40+ local female identified artists during its one year.

 Throughout 2017 Rue was the farm manager for Prior Day Farm.
 This farm hosted international artists and held workshops focusing on Butoh through its parent organization, Water in the Desert, a non-profit bridging art and sustainable land practices.

-Currently Rubina and Zay have started Tomorrow River Homestead.
+Currently Rue and Zay have started Tomorrow River Homestead.
 This 4.5 acre farmette in Central Wisconsin will be hosting artist residencies through its open studio space and provide housing in the 60 year old refurbished rest home/boarding house.
-Artists not only have access to the Tomorrow River in the backyard, but the means to create art in our quaint fiber, printmaking, (and eventual) clay and darkroom studios.
+Artists not only have access to the Tomorrow River in the backyard, but the means to create art in a quaint fiber, printmaking, (and eventual) clay and darkroom studios.